nish18071985/ticketService/README.md

 ## Building the application

-By running the following command we can build the application and run the test cases
+By running the following command we can build the application into a JAR and run the test cases

 `mvn clean install`